xmoezzz/docker-empc/README.md

 ## *Empc*: Effective Path Prioritization for Symbolic Execution with Path Cover
 *Empc* is a path prioritization method using path cover to deal with path explosion problem in symbolic execution.
-It improves code coverage and meanwhile reduces the number of execution states and memory usage. *Empc* is instantiated on [KLEE](https://klee-se.org).
+It improves code coverage and meanwhile reduces the number of execution states and memory usage. *Empc* is instantiated on [KLEE](https://klee-se.org) version 3.1.
 Please refer to [*Empc* paper (S&P '25)](https://doi.ieeecomputersociety.org/10.1109/SP61157.2025.00190).

 ### Build